aazaff/startLearn.R/README.md

 # An Introduction to R

-# Installing R
+## Installing R
-# 		The home page for R is http://www.r-project.org.
-You can download the installation file by
-# clicking on the homepage and finding the “download R” link.
+The home page for R is [http://www.r-project.org](http://www.r-project.org).
+You can download the installation file by clicking on the homepage and finding the “download R” link.

-# Basics Concepts
+## Basics Concepts
-# 		R stores data as objects, which is why it is called an “object-oriented” language.
-R then uses
+Throughout this tutorial there will be references to **objects** and **functions**.
+These are the two fundamental units of the R programming language.
+R stores information as objects and uses functions to interact with the objects.
+The following quote (not mine) summarizes the relationship quite well.

+**“Everything that exists in R is an object.**
+**Everything that you do in R is a function.”**

-# functions to interact with the objects.
-The line between objects and functions can become somewhat
-# blurred because all functions are stored as objects and all objects can only be interacted with via
+The line between objects and functions can become somewhat blurred because all functions are stored as objects and all objects can only be interacted with via functions.
+Don't be discouraged by this complexity, just remember the above quote and you will be fine.
-# functions, but a simple way of remembering the difference can be summarized in the following quote.

-#	“Everything that exists in R is an object.
-#	Everything that you do in R is a function.”

-#	At its core, R is for storing data as one or more objects and then analyzing it in some way with one or more functions.

-# Even More Basic
+## Why use R?
-#	If you are ever feeling overwhelmed by what you are learning or doing in R, never forget that everything you do in R is just a function designed for one of the following six purposes.
+If you are ever feeling overwhelmed by what you are learning or doing in R, never forget that everything you do in R is just a **function** designed for one of the following **five** purposes.
 Determine which step you are trying to perform, and proceed from there.

-#	1) Arithmetic: Addition, Subtraction, Division, Multiplication
-#	2) Arithmetic Shortcuts: pre-programmed shortcuts that evaluate an arithmetic expression without you
-#	having to write out the equation each time.
-#	3) Data Storage: Methods to store data: numbers, letters, or symbols.
-#	4) Data Shaping: Methods to describe, reshape, or subset stored data.
-#	5) Iteration: Methods to apply arithmetic or arithmetic shortcuts to stored data.
+1. Mathematical Operations - Using R as a glorified calculator
+2. Storing Data - Storing data in a format that allows you do a mathematical operation on it.
+3. Reshaping Data - Changing the format of previously stored data so you can perform a different kind of operation on it.
+4. Script Operations - Design **functions** that stores data, reshape data, and/or apply a mathematical operation to data all at once.
-#	6) Plotting: Methods to make graphs or other visual representations of stored data.
+5. Visualize Data - Methods to make graphs or other representations of stored data.

+Although there are literally hundred (if not thousands) of ways to do each of these 5 steps in R, so long as you know a handful of basic methods for each you can accomplish anything.

+## The First Rule of R
-#	One last thing before we begin.
-Always remember, "The first rule of R is always talk about R".
+The first rule of R is: Always talk about R!

 Spell things out for future readers of your programs as explicitly as possible – especially for me, because I’m grading you!
 You want other programmers to easily recognize what you are trying to accomplish with a particular line of code.
-A popular saying in computer programming is:
+A quote that I quite like is:

-#	"Always annotate your code, because the sucker trying to figure what you did six months from now
-#	is going to be you."
+"Always annotate your code, because the **sucker** trying to figure what you did six months from now is going to be **you**."

-#	To do this you should always leave thorough comments in your code.
+To do this you should always leave **thorough comments** in your code.
 Comments in R are always preceded by the # symbol.
 Anything that follows a # symbol will not be executed by the software.

-# x <- 2 * 5; everything on this line is a comment
-# none of this will execute if you copy it into R
+	> # 2 * 5; everything on this line is a comment none of this will execute if you copy it into R
->

 	> 2 * 5 # comments can be placed after a statement.
 Whatever is in front of the # WILL execute.
-[1] 10

-######################
-##### Arithmetic #####
-######################
+## Mathematical Operations
-# If you have ever used a scientific or graphing calculator, then you already intuitively know all the
-# basics of doing arithmetic in R. Yay, you've learned about 1/6 of R without doing anything!
-# But, let's just start with a quick review anyway.
+If you have ever used a scientific or graphing calculator, then you already intuitively know all the basics of doing arithmetic in R. Yay, you've learned about 20% of R without doing anything!
+But, let's just start with a quick review anyway.

 	# Addition
 	> 2+2
 	[1] 4

 	# Subtraction
 	> 5-3
 	[1] 2

 	# Multiplication
 	> 3*4
 	[1] 12

 	# Division
 	> 1/5
-[1] 0.5
+	[1] 0.2

 	# Make sure you always pay attention to the order of operations (i.e., PEMDAS).
 Compare the following two
 	# expressions.

 	> (1+3)/(5/6)
 	[1] 4.8
 	> 1+3/5/6
 	[1] 1.1

 	# Also, be careful about those tricksy negative signs!
 	> -5^2
 	[1] -25

 	> (-5)^2
 	[1] 25

+You can also perform what are called logical operations.
+A logical returns a value of either **TRUE** or **FALSE**.
+Logicals are extraordinarily important in R.

+	# Let's ask R if 1 is greater than 0
+	> 0>1
+	[1] FALSE

+	# What about if 5 is 1/2 of 10?
+	> 5==(1/2*10)
+	[1] TRUE

 ##############################
 #### Arithmetic Shortcuts ####